17 Product Hunt Alternatives That Actually Work (2026)

 Backlink value: DR 65.
 Good authority from a long-running, respected directory.

 BetaList has been connecting early adopters with new products for over a decade.
 Their newsletter and homepage feature approved products, driving a short traffic burst on launch day.
 Submissions go through manual review, and queue times range from a few days to several weeks.
+If BetaList's approval queue is holding you back, check out our BetaList alternatives roundup for platforms with faster turnaround.

 What works: Strong visuals, clear positioning, and a compelling founder story.
 Concise entries get overlooked, so put effort into your submission.